Once a month, I fold down the seats of my minivan and head to that most magical of shopping meccas, Costco.

 The warehouse club has everything my family of seven needs and at prices that can almost never be beat.
 Giant bags of chips for the same price as a small bag at the supermarket?
 Yes, please.

 After years of shopping at Costco, I’ve fine-tuned my shopping strategies, but not before making a few mistakes first.
-Here are nine gaffes you’ll want to avoid yourself.
+Here are some gaffes you’ll want to avoid yourself.

 1. Sticking with Kirkland Signature products